rustwasm/wasm-bindgen/guide/src/examples/wasm-in-web-worker.md

 ## `index.js`

-Loads our WASM file asynchronously and calls the entry point `startup` of the main thread which will create a worker.
+Loads our WASM file asynchronously which calls the `start` function and creates a worker.

 ```js
 {{#include ../../../examples/wasm-in-web-worker/index.js}}